arunsingh2004/Mediversal/README.md

 # RegistrationApp

-A React Native app for user registration with validation, built using Expo.
+A React Native app for search Bar for patients and  user registration with validation, built using Expo.

 ## Features